-Celebrate ‘International Women and Girls in Science Day’ with hands-on activities and experiments!
-Hear from local scientists in a virtual panel discussion about women and science during this FREE program open to everyone.
+Celebrate ‘International Women and Girls in Science Day’ with hands-on activities and experiments during this FREE program open to everyone.

 Venue3215 Hull Road